rkyankya/ruby-capstone/README.md

 The project description in from Microverse capstone projects on the Ruby section [Link to Description:](https://www.notion.so/Build-your-own-linter-b17a3c22f7b940c98ca1980250720769)

 ## Installation
-> This is a simple linter for ruby files and informs about formatting errors on local repos.
+> This is a simple linter for Javascript files and informs about formatting errors on local repos.
 ### Requirements

 - ruby > 2.6.x